-6 Concealers That Will Make Your Dark Circles *Disappear*April 07, 2020
+7 Concealers That Will Make Your Dark Circles *Disappear*April 04, 2022

-“Dark circles can be caused by a variety of different things,” says Joshua Zeichner, M.D., a dermatologist in New York City.
+First, a Primer on Dark Circles“Dark circles can be caused by a variety of different things,” says Dr. Joshua Zeichner, an NYC-based dermatologist.
 For one, chronic inflammation can cause excess pigment.
 “This can be from things like aggressively removing eye makeup and rubbing your eyes because of allergies,” he says.
 Sun exposure can contribute to darkness, too.
 Sunlight triggers pigment-producing cells to produce melanin leading to under-eye pigmentation.
 Age also plays a role.
 Thinning skin can cause blood vessels just under the skin to become more visible, revealing a blue-ish tint, he says.
 Then there’s just plain genetics.
 Sometimes dark circles run in families.
 See your dermatologist to pinpoint the exact reason for your discoloration and for a customized solution.
 In the meantime, there’s makeup.

 How to Conceal Dark Circles Like a Pro